 - Highlight two areas of strength for the student.
 What are some concrete examples that you have observed and that support this data that you can share with the student?
 Note: Be sure to contextualize the reports.
 The highest score is not always the student’s strongest area!

-Example: “I see grit is one of your strengths.
-I see you demonstrate grit on a daily basis when you strive to finish every homework problem.”
+Example: “I see growth mindset is one of your strengths.
+I see you demonstrate growth mindset on a daily basis when you strive to finish every math problem.”

 - Highlight two areas of growth for the student.
 What are some concrete examples that you have observed and that support this data that you can share with the student?
 Note: Be sure to contextualize the reports.
 The lowest score is not always the student’s area that needs the most growth!

-Example: “Grit is an area in which you can continue to grow.
+Example: “Growth mindset is an area in which you can continue to grow.
 Sometimes I see you skip the difficult problems on your homework without trying them.”

 - Using this downloadable resource, create an individual growth goal with the student.
 What are actionable ways the student can work towards the growth goal?
 How will we work together to measure progress towards the goal?